ciph-io/ciph-core/doc/ecosystem.md

 The user id that is registered for a container can submit a new container that replaces the original or marks it as deleted.

-The replace id must contain:
+The replace link must contain:

     size|block 0 id|block 1 id|iv

 The replacement container must be encrypted with the same key as the original container and the new randomly generated initialization vector (iv).

-The c:ph platform only stores the most recent replacement for a container and a container may be replaced multiple times.
+The Ciph platform only stores the most recent replacement for a container and a container may be replaced multiple times.

 If a container is a replacement for another container and it is being replaced